 Small and medium-sized enterprises (SMEs) are a key component of the Irish economy and strengthening the SME sector is vital to sustainable economic growth in Ireland.
 With the economic landscape dominated by SMEs, evidence of policies and interventions that effectively enhance the capacity of SMEs is of critical importance.
 Skillnet Ireland is committed to supporting SME policy research and its application to improving SME performance.

 Skillnet Ireland has formed a research partnership with the College of Business at Dublin Institute of Technology.
 The partnership has produced a conference series showcasing research contributions that directly address the opportunities, challenges and issues facing Irish SMEs.
-The Second Annual Skillnet Ireland SME Research Stakeholder Conference takes place in Dublin during April 2018.
+The Second Annual Skillnet Ireland SME Research Stakeholder Conference took place in Dublin during April 2018.
 As a knowledge transfer and networking event, the conference targets enhanced dissemination of both national and international SME research and future collaboration of industry, academia, government and development agencies.

 The Inaugural Skillnets SME Research Stakeholder Conference, the first in a series of initiatives between Skillnet Ireland and the College of Business at Dublin Institute of Technology, took place in May 2017.